-In order to minimize the number of patients and families in the Thompson Autism Center at any one time, telehealth appointments are now available for certain types of visits, such as medication checks, initial assessment appointments and other appointments as necessary.
+In order to minimize the number of patients and families in the Thompson Autism and Neurodevelopmental Center at any one time, telehealth appointments are now available for certain types of visits, such as medication checks, initial assessment appointments and other appointments as necessary.
 To make these appointments most beneficial for you and your child, we offer these recommendations:

 - We recommend that you use a camera-equipped desktop or laptop computer, tablet or touchpad device rather than a smartphone.
 This allows our providers to have a full view of your child and observe how they behave in their environment, which is a key part of autism therapy.

 - Sit in a room that can be limited to just you and your child, free from noises, distractions and other people coming in and out.